When T-Depth Misleads: Predicting Fault-Tolerant Quantum Execution Slowdown under Magic-State Delivery Constraints

 Figure~\ref{fig:qft_approx} visualizes the exact-versus-approximate QFT comparison at $n=12$.
 The left panel shows binned T-demand behavior around the peak-demand region, while the right panel compares cumulative demand against a representative supply envelope with $C=2$ and $B=8$.
 Aggregate delivery-pressure statistics are computed on the reduced grid with $C \in \{1,2,3\}$ and $B \in \{0,4,8,12\}$.

 Approximation does not reduce ideal dependency depth: both circuits have DAG depth~932{,}784.
 It reduces T-count from 2{,}146{,}209 to 1{,}759{,}401, peak demand from 10 to 6, mean $\Delta_{\max}$ from 567{,}516 to 309{,}644, and mean slowdown ratio from 1.444 to 1.296.
-The fraction of settings with more-than-5\% slowdown and with stall is unchanged after pooling across capacities, so approximation primarily reduces slowdown severity rather than eliminating it.
-Circuit approximation can therefore improve executable behavior under bounded delivery even when circuit depth does not decrease~\cite{ross2014optimal}.
+The fraction of settings with stalls or more-than-5\% slowdown remains unchanged on the reduced grid, so approximation primarily reduces slowdown severity rather than eliminating stalls.
+Circuit approximation can therefore improve executable behavior under bounded delivery even when circuit depth does not decrease~\cite{coppersmith2002approximate,ross2014optimal}.